Larry Killick: Playing career

+Killick was raised in Burlington, Vermont, as the son of sportswriter Whitey Killick.
+He attended Burlington High School.

-A native of Burlington, Vermont, Killick attended the University of Vermont but had to split up his collegiate career due to his service in World War II.
+Killick attended the University of Vermont but had to split up his collegiate career due to his service in World War II.
 He was known as a good shooter, and in his staggered career at Vermont he scored 733 points, which for the era was a very high amount.
-Between stints at Vermont he played one season at Dartmouth while in the United States Marine Corps.
+Between stints at Vermont, he spent one season at Dartmouth College for their V-12 Navy College Training Program while in the United States Marine Corps.
+He was considered the sparkplug of the Dartmouth Indians basketball team during the 1943–44 season.
 Killick was the leading scorer of the 1946–47 Catamounts team which won the Yankee Conference regular season title, posting a 19–3 overall record under John C. Evans.
 The 19 wins was the highest win total ever for a Vermont team, and would not be surpassed until the 2001–02 season.
 Killick was selected to the East–West All-Star Game in his senior season at Vermont before being selected by the Bullets in the BAA draft.

 Killick played semi-professional basketball for the Glens Falls Commodores, which he also owned, in the New York State Professional League for two seasons before moving on from the sport as a player.
 In the summer of 1956, Killick toured Europe, Northern Africa and the Middle East with the recent NBA champion Syracuse Nationals as part of the first goodwill team sent abroad.